oemof/DHNx/docs/optimization_models.rst

 * Planned: Streets-wise aggregation option

-To answer these questions, at the moment, the LP and MILP optimization library oemof.solph is used.
+To answer these questions, at the moment, the LP and MILP optimisation library oemof.solph is used.
 Other approaches, e.g. heuristic approaches, might follow.

-The following sections will give an overview about the general usage/workflow, (the necessary input data, the different optimization settings and options, the results), and second, the underlying mathematical description.
+The following sections will give an overview about the general usage/workflow, (the necessary input data, the different optimisation settings and options, the results), and second, the underlying mathematical description.

 Usage